-The signature of a $\mu \rightarrow eX$ decay is a monoenergetic positron whose energy is determined by the mass of X. It can thus be identified by a narrow peak on the smooth momentum spectrum of positrons from Standard Model muon decays.
+The signature of a $\mu \to eX$ decay is a monoenergetic positron whose energy is determined by the mass of X. It can thus be identified by a narrow peak on the smooth momentum spectrum of positrons from Standard Model muon decays.

 As the filter farm only selects events with $\mu \rightarrow eee$ candidates for data storage, $\mu \rightarrow eX$ searches are performed on momentum histograms derived from online reconstruction with the drawback of the non-optimal momentum resolution of short tracks.
 The histograms are filled with tracks that are estimated to stem from the target and pass selections on the quality of the track fit as well as on the inclination angle.
 The latter selection efficiently removes tracks that stem from particles which perform multiple loops in the detector.
-The resulting momentum spectra for signal and background are shown in figure 9.
+The